oliv-1990/HAPPY/README.md

 + SQLite – Used to store the cleaned, merged datasets and run SQL queries efficiently, making data retrieval and analysis faster and more organized.
 As a result, created merged_sql_df to use it as the main Data Frame in building visuals, performing EDA, and performing correlation analysis.

-+ Jupiter Notebooks – Used to write and present my entire project in a clear, interactive, and narrative-driven format.
++ Jupyter Notebooks – Used to write and present my entire project in a clear, interactive, and narrative-driven format.

 + VS Code – Used for coding environment for writing Python scripts, managing version control, and organizing the project files.